itversity/data-engineering-on-gcp/08 Big Data Processing using Databricks on GCP.md

 # Big Data Processing using Databricks on GCP

+## Signing up for Databricks on GCP
+Let us see how we can sign up for Databricks Subscription on GCP.
+* Login to GCP Console.
+* Search for Databricks in global search bar and complete the sign up process.

+## Creating Databricks Workspace on GCP

+As we have signed up for Databricks Subscription for GCP, it is time for us to create Databricks Workspace.
+Follow the steps as demonstrated in the lecture to create the Databricks Workspace.

+Here are some references to review and also request to change the quota limits.
+* Review Quotas by going to this [page](https://docs.gcp.databricks.com/administration-guide/account-settings-gcp/quotas.html).
+* [Page](https://console.cloud.google.com/iam-admin/quotas) to review and change the quota limits.

 ## Overview of Databricks on GCP
 Let us get an overview of Databricks on Google Cloud Platform.
 * Databricks is cloud agnostic Spark based Big Data Processig Platform.